 The “Stumped” series takes a dead tree trunk and explores where it might have been and what it may have experienced.
 This imaginative and amusing series illustrates the concept that inner tree rings have logged-in history.

 Thank you for considering the images on my website.

-All images are handprinted on acid-free paper with an archival inks.
+All images are printed on museum quality acid-free paper with archival inks.